Aorta3698/dusk/src/layout.md

         r
 ```

-## Dusk-qvwz
+## Dusk-qvz
 It's made to address concern over `V`.

-This variant has similar stats but with even lower scissor at the expense of having left index do more work.
+This variant has similar stats but with even lower scissor at the expense of having left index do more work and higher 2u SFS from `g_v`.

+The higher 2u SFS can further be addressed by swapping `PG`, but `NG` and `G_T` become slightly worse.

 ![](./dusk-alt.svg)